Frequently Asked Questions

-The School does not offer SEA or other local examinations.
-The awarding of a credit and final grades are determined based on 70% term work and 30% final exam or culminating activity or project.
-Students transition seamlessly from Elementary school to Secondary school.
+Students at Maple Leaf do not sit the SEA or CXC examinations.
+In Secondary school, a student’s final grade is calculated based on 70% term work and 30% final exam or culminating activity/project.
+Students transition seamlessly from Elementary school (Grade 8) to Secondary school (Grade 9).

 Suppose my child requires some extra attention with their school work?

-Extra support is available for students either from their homeroom teacher (Elementary) or from their subject teacher (Secondary) before or after school.
+Extra support for students is available from their teachers.
+Students are encouraged to ask their teachers for assistance.
 Peer tutoring is also offered in the Secondary school.
 There is no cost for this additional support.

 What does a Maple Leaf student receive after a successful completion of Grade 12 and graduation?

-A Maple Leaf graduate receives an Ontario Secondary School Diploma (OSSD) upon graduation.
-This diploma is awarded for earning 30 credits, 18 compulsory and 12 elective credits and having successfully passed the Ontario Secondary School Literacy Test (OSSLT), and completing 40 hours of community service.
+A Maple Leaf graduate receives an Ontario Secondary School Diploma (OSSD).
+This diploma is awarded for earning 30 credits, 18 compulsory and 12 elective credits and having successfully passed the Ontario Secondary School Literacy Test (OSSLT), and completing a minimum of 40 hours of community service.

 Is this Diploma accepted in the USA or the UK?

-The Ontario Secondary School Diploma (OSSD) is recognised and accepted by colleges and universities both locally and internationally.
+The Ontario Secondary School Diploma (OSSD) is recognised and accepted by colleges and universities world wide.